-Using cable crossovers are another great variation.
-Ideally you use both handles at the same time but if you can only use one, that’s fine.
+Using cable crossovers is another great variation.
+Ideally, you use both handles at the same time but if you can only use one, that’s fine.
 The standard cable crossover rear delt fly is done with the handles placed slightly above the shoulders.
 However, you can also do high-to-low and low-to-high movements as well for a little bit different stimulus

 - Cable crossover machine

 - Adjust the cable crossover so that the handles are just above shoulder level

 - Grab the left handle with your right hand and right handle with your left hand